PUBLIC INFORMATION OFFICE

 Supreme Judicial Court Chief Justice Ralph D. Gants Delivers State of the Judiciary Speech

-BOSTON, MA -- The Honorable Ralph D. Gants presented his third annual address at the Massachusetts Bar Association's State of the Judiciary event in the John Adams Courthouse today.
+BOSTON, MA -- The Honorable Ralph D. Gants presented his fourth annual address at the Massachusetts Bar Association's State of the Judiciary event in the John Adams Courthouse today.

-Trial Court Chief Justice Paula M. Carey, Trial Court Administrator Harry Spence, and Massachusetts Bar Association President Jeffrey N. Catalano also delivered remarks.
+Trial Court Chief Justice Paula M. Carey, Trial Court Administrator Jonathan S. Williams, and Massachusetts Bar Association President Christopher P. Sullivan also delivered remarks.

 "Our hope is to build capacity so that our leaders and our employees can hold each other accountable in ensuring that our users have trust and confidence in our system and that all employees feel valued and are treated with respect and dignity," said Trial Court Chief Justice Paula Carey.